Last updated: 28 May 2026

 How Securite sociale works

-Every resident in France has access to public health insurance through the Securite sociale system (also called Assurance Maladie).
-If you work as an employee, contributions are deducted from your salary, roughly 8% of gross pay.
-Self-employed individuals pay contributions based on their income.
+Every legal resident in France has access to public health insurance through Securite sociale (also called Assurance Maladie).
+If you are employed, contributions are deducted from your salary, roughly 8% of gross pay.
+Self-employed workers pay contributions based on income.

-The system reimburses approximately 70% of standard medical costs: GP visits, specialist consultations, hospital stays, and prescription drugs.
+The system reimburses about 70% of standard medical costs: GP visits, specialists, hospital stays, prescriptions.
 The remaining 30%, called the ticket moderateur, is your responsibility.
-For a standard GP visit costing 26.50 euros, that means about 8 euros out of pocket.
-Not terrible for a single visit, but it adds up over a year, especially with dental, optical, and specialist care.
-Read our detailed guide to mandatory health insurance for more.
+A standard GP visit currently costs EUR 30, so the out-of-pocket share is about EUR 9.
+Manageable for one visit, but it adds up across dental, optical and specialist care.

 Why almost everyone has a mutuelle

 A mutuelle (supplementary health insurance) picks up most or all of that 30% gap.
 About 96% of French residents carry one.
-Monthly premiums range from 50 to 200 euros depending on your age, coverage level, and family size.
-Since January 2016, all employers must offer a group mutuelle and cover at least 50% of the premium.
-If you work for a company in France, this is likely your best-value option.
-Our health insurance 2026 guide covers the latest pricing.
+Monthly premiums range from EUR 50 to EUR 200 depending on age, coverage level and family size.
+Since 1 January 2016, every private-sector employer in France must offer a group mutuelle and cover at least 50% of the premium (article L. 911-7 of the Social Security Code).

-If you are self-employed, retired, or your employer plan doesn't suit your needs, individual mutuelles are available from dozens of providers.
-For people on low incomes, the Complementaire sante solidaire (CSS) provides free or very low-cost supplementary coverage.
+If you are self-employed, retired or your employer plan doesn't suit your needs, individual mutuelles are available from dozens of providers.
+For low-income households, the Complementaire sante solidaire (CSS) provides free or very low-cost cover, accessed through your CPAM.

 Tenant insurance: what the law requires

-If you rent in France, home insurance is not optional.
-Your landlord will ask for an attestation d'assurance (insurance certificate) when you sign the lease, and again every year at renewal.
-The legal minimum is civil liability coverage (responsabilite civile), which covers damage you accidentally cause to the property or neighbors, like a burst pipe flooding the apartment below.
+If you rent in France, home insurance is mandatory under article 7 g of the law of 6 July 1989.
+Your landlord will ask for an attestation d'assurance when you sign the lease and again every year.
+The legal minimum is civil liability cover (responsabilite civile), which protects against damage you accidentally cause to the property or to neighbours (think: a burst pipe flooding the flat below).

-Most tenant policies go beyond the minimum and include protection for your belongings against theft, fire, water damage, and natural disasters.
-Annual costs typically fall between 150 and 300 euros for a standard apartment.
-The exact amount depends on where you live, apartment size, and how much coverage you want.
+Most tenant policies go beyond the minimum and include protection for your belongings against theft, fire, water damage and natural disasters.
+Annual costs typically fall between EUR 150 and EUR 300 for a standard apartment, depending on location and the exact level of cover.

 Homeowner insurance

-Technically, homeowner insurance is not mandatory in France (unless you have a mortgage, in which case the lender will require it).
+Strictly speaking, homeowner insurance is not mandatory in France unless you have a mortgage (in which case the lender requires it).
 In practice, every homeowner carries it.
-Expect to pay 200 to 600 euros per year for an apartment, or 300 to 1,000 euros or more for a house.
-If you own a condo, the building's common areas are covered by the co-ownership association's policy, but you still need coverage for your unit.
-The 2026 home insurance price trends show premiums continuing to climb, driven by climate events.
+Expect EUR 200 to EUR 600 per year for an apartment, or EUR 300 to EUR 1,000 or more for a house.
+If you own a condo, the building's common areas are covered by the co-ownership association's policy, but you still need cover for your own unit and you have a mandatory civil-liability obligation under the 10 July 1965 law on co-ownership.

 The legal minimum

-Every vehicle registered in France must be insured, including cars, motorcycles, scooters, and certain electric bicycles.
-Even if your car sits in a garage and never moves, it needs insurance.
+Every vehicle registered in France must be insured, including cars, motorcycles, scooters and certain electric bicycles.
+Even if the car sits in a garage and never moves, it needs insurance.
 The minimum requirement is third-party liability (assurance au tiers), covering damage and injuries you cause to others.
-Driving without insurance can mean fines up to 3,750 euros, license suspension, and your car getting impounded.
+Driving without insurance can mean a EUR 3,750 fine, licence suspension and vehicle impoundment.

 Coverage tiers compared